Published

 Which company is better for you depends on your priorities.

 Opendoor is best if you want to sell fast, even if at a lower sale price.
-Knock is best if you value a high sale price over speed.
-You can buy before you sell and still potentially get the max price for your old home.
+Knock is best if you're purchasing a new home and want to be able to move on your own timeline.
+You can buy before you sell and still potentially get the maximum price for your old house.

 Here’s how the companies compare on key factors.